HBM/node-jet/examples/todo/README.md

 });
 ```

-To be able to delete a Todo, we will implement **todo/remove**.
-If no Todo ID is provided, we will delete all Todos at once:
+To be able to delete a Todo, I will implement **todo/remove**.
+If no Todo ID is provided, the Method will delete all Todos at once:

 ```javascript
 peer.method({